sormy/aws-curl/README.md

 Wrapper recognizes these `curl` arguments:

+- `--url` as explicit request URL (but can be provided only once)
+- `https://*.amazonaws.com` somewhere in argument list as request URL
-- Last argument as `url` or service endpoint
+- Last argument as `url` if not explicitly provided using `--url` and if there is no argument that looks like AWS service endpoint `https://*.amazonaws.com`
 - `-X` | `--request` as request METHOD (`GET` is default)
 - `-H` | `--header` as request header
 - `-d` | `--data` as request body (but passed to curl as `--data-binary`)